Khashiev/Java1/README.md

 **User classes can be employed, along with:**
 Types (+ all methods of these types) |	Integer, String, UUID, enumerations

-Your first task is to develop basic domain models—namely, User and Transaction classes.
+Your first task is to develop basic domain models — namely, user and transaction classes.

-It is quite likely for different users to have the same name in the system.
+It is quite likely that different users in the system will have the same name.
 This problem should be solved by adding a special field for a user's unique ID.
-This ID can be any integer number.
-Specific ID creation logic is described in the next exercise.
+This ID can be any integer.
+The specific logic for creating the ID is described in the next exercise.

-Thus, the following set of states (fields) is typical for User class:
+Thus, the following set of states (fields) is typical for the User class:

--	Identifier
+- Identifier,
--	Name
+- User name,
--	Balance
+- Balance.

-Transaction class describes a money transfer between two users.
-Here, a unique identifier should also be defined.
-Since the number of such transactions can be very large, let us define the identifier as an UUID string.
-Thus, the following set of states (fields) is typical for Transaction class:
+The Transaction class describes a money transfer between two users.
+A unique identifier should also be defined here.
+Since the number of such transactions can be very large, we define the identifier as a UUID string.
+Thus, the following set of states (fields) is typical for the Transaction class:
--	Identifier
+- Identifier,
--	Recipient (User type)
+- Recipient (user type),
--	Sender (User type)
+- Sender (user type),
--	Transfer category (debits, credits)
+- Transfer category (debit, credit),
--	Transfer amount
+- Transfer amount.

-It is necessary to check the initial user balance (it cannot be negative), as well as the balance for the outgoing (negative amounts only) and incoming (positive amounts only) transactions (use of get/set methods).
+It is necessary to check the user's initial balance (it cannot be negative), as well as the balance for outgoing (only negative amounts) and incoming (only positive amounts) transactions (use of get/set methods).

-An example of use of such classes shall be contained in Program file (creation, initialization, printing object content on a console).
-All data for class fields must be hardcoded in Program.
+An example of the use of such classes should be included in the Program file (creation, initialization, printing the object contents to a console).
+All data for class fields must be hard-coded in the Program.

 # Chapter V
 ### Exercise 01 – ID Generator